-Short abstracts and links to papers and slides of selected work.
+Short abstracts and links to papers and slides.

 (2018) Policing male intimacy: A sociopragmatic analysis of a homophobic tag Poster presented at Workshop on Sociolinguistic, Psycholinguistic and Formal Perspectives on Meaning.
 July 1-3 Paris, France

 The tag “no homo” works to block the retrieval of ideologies associated to “being gay”, presumed on the basis of speaker persona + utterance content.
 In moments of male emotional intimacy, a speaker uses the tag to maintain commitment to the semantic content of the utterance, but distances themselves from any non-heteronormative associations.
 The tag thus functions to police heteronormative masculinity, and suggests that persona-mediated interpretation is expected by speakers.